andredarcie/tracker/README.md

 ## Authors

-- André Darcie - andrendarcie@gmailcom
+- André Darcie - andrendarcie@gmail.com
 - Fabri Damazio - fabridamazio@hotmail.com

 See also the list of contributors who participated in this project.